SciLifeLab/TIDDIT/README.md

         The number of discordant pairs supporting the variant is too low compared to the number of discordant pairs within that genomic region.
     Unexpectedcoverage
         High coverage
-    Smear
-        The two windows that define the regions next to the breakpoints overlap.

 Failed Variants may be removed using tools such as VCFtools or grep.
 Removing these variants greatly improves the precision of TIDDIT, but may reduce the sensitivity.
 It is adviced to remove filtered variants or prioritize the variants that have passed the quality checks.
 This command may be usedto filter the TIDDIT vcf: